 Research before you buy

 - Looking at a company’s annual reports, earnings and historical performance will help you form a clearer picture of whether it is a sound investment.
-If you’re using an online share trading platform, you may also be able to access research reports and buy or sell recommendations for various companies.
+If you’re using an online stock trading platform, you may also be able to access research reports and buy or sell recommendations for various companies.

 Know what long-term means

-- In order to ride out any periods of market volatility and enjoy the maximum returns, you typically need to look at an investment time frame of 7 to 10 years when choosing shares.
+- In order to ride out any periods of market volatility and enjoy the maximum returns, you typically need to look at an investment time frame of 7 to 10 years when choosing stocks.

 Consider other investment options